Brunswick, Victoria: Post-goldrush era

 In 1908, Brunswick officially became a city.
 Textiles became a large industry in the area in the early decades of the 20th century, while quarrying declined with the depletion of reserves.
+In the latter half of the 1920s, thousands of Brunswick residents worked in the textile and rope manufacturing industries.
+By 1930, there were 300 factories in Brunswick employing over 6,000 workers.

 "Free Speech" campaigns occurred in Brunswick during 1933, as protestors countered the actions of police who sought to prevent "street meetings" of communists.
 On 19 May 1933, two incidents occurred on Sydney Road.
 Large numbers of police officers were in the area to prevent expected street meetings and, when Reginald Patullo was spotted addressing a crowd from the roof of a tram, the police gave chase.
 As Patullo attempted to evade capture, one of the pursuing officers tripped and shot Patullo in the thigh.

 On the same night, a "well-dressed young man" appeared in a cage on the back of a lorry.
 He used a megaphone to address the crowd and the cage itself bore slogans such as "We want free speech".
 Police dispersed the crowd and the young man was eventually freed and then arrested.
 By June 1933, Brunswick residents and local council members were criticising the police action, and Councillor Wylie stated: "Without any discretion, mounted troopers drove men, women, and children off the footpaths in Sydney road into the path of traffic on Friday nights."